SharePoint/sp-dev-docs/docs/solution-guidance/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins.md

 - Client-side rendering (deploying JSLink files that customize the rendering of fields in SharePoint lists).

-- Web Part and add-in part manipulation (remotely provision and run an add-in script part in a provider-hosted add-in).
+- web part and add-in part manipulation (remotely provision and run an add-in script part in a provider-hosted add-in).

 - Data aggregation and caching (using HTML5 local storage and HTTP cookies to reduce the number of service calls to SharePoint).